end2endzone/end2endzone-hugo/content/blog/2016-12-22-how-to-convert-arduino-code-to-actual-rtttl-melodies-using-librtttl-and-anyrtttl.md

 ---
 # Introduction

-The following article is written in order to demonstrate how my arduino libraries [libRtttl](/librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format/) & [AnyRtttl](/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/) can be used to convert arduino code (`tone()` and `delay()` functions calls) into actual RTTTL melodies.<!--more-->
+The following article is written in order to demonstrate how my arduino libraries [libRtttl](/librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format/) & [AnyRtttl](/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/) can be used to convert arduino code (`tone()` and `delay()` functions calls) into actual RTTTL melodies.
 This article shows how to convert '_Game of Throne theme_', '_Star Wars - The imperial March_' and most _Super Mario Bros. sound themes_ (Main theme, 1-up life sound, Flagpole fanfare, Death and Game Over sounds) into actual playable RTTTL melodies.

 # Methodology